About Me | Skills and Tools | Notable Credits | Philosophy | Work History | Education | Fun Facts

 For the last eight years, I’ve served as the sole DevOps/Build Engineer and Perforce Administrator at Imangi Studios.
 I owned everything from CI/CD pipelines and build farm infrastructure to developer support and source control administrator for a studio with distributed workforce.
 My colleagues call me the Perforce wizard because I’ve made sure that any issue they had was dealt with quickly as well as providing know-how through documentation, videos, and to make sure others can become wizards too.

 Outside of work, I’m big into baseball as I have coached my kids’ team for several seasons, and I still play as an adult in a local men’s recreation league.
-I’m also a lifelong Magic the Gathering collector who’s recently got back into playing.
-Which goes without saying, I’m also a gamer as well.
+I’m also a life-long Magic the Gathering collector who’s recently got back into playing.
+I’m also a gamer as well which should go without saying.
 I enjoy making my own board, cards, and video games at home too.

 Philosophy